Understanding the Expertise Gap in Financial Planning and Tax Planning – And Three Ideas for Helping You Find the Advisors You Need

-Effective financial planning and tax planning often faces an expertise gap.
+Effective financial planning and tax planning often face an expertise gap.

 All these and innumerable other situations require major changes in how financial planning and tax planning should take place.

-The point is that as soon as there is complexity, the ordinary or textbook operating principles of financial planning and tax planning go out the window.
+The point is that as soon as there is complexity, the ordinary or textbook operating principles of financial planning and tax planning goes out the window.

-The ocean of expert knowledge and our own, personal, oceans of ignorance are both realities.
-The expertise that you need, that you need uniquely, is scattered all around.
+The ocean of expert knowledge and our own personal oceans of ignorance are both realities.
+The expertise that you need uniquely is scattered all around.
 And there’s a good chance you don’t know what it is or where to find it.
 That’s the source of the expertise gap.
 Complexity and risk make that gap costly to us, at least potentially.

 So if there is complexity, a strong financial planning and tax planning process needs to assemble multiple experts to serve the client effectively.
 Complexity means that financial planning needs to include attorneys and CPAs, and often additional, different CPAs and attorneys with different specializations.
-Rounding out that team may require hiring additional third-party consultants, such as trustees, or tax planning and tax strategy specialists.
-When one considers the entire legal system governing federal taxes, the rules run into the tens of thousands of pages.
+Rounding out that team may require hiring additional third-party consultants, such as trustees or tax planning and tax strategy specialists.
+When considering the entire legal system governing federal taxes, the rules run into tens of thousands of pages.

-If you have unique circumstances and complexity and risk, your openness to accepting the need for multiple experts is a great advantage.
+If you have unique circumstances, complexity, and risk, your openness to accepting the need for multiple experts is a great advantage.
 It improves the odds that you will make better financial planning and tax planning choices.
 Working collaboratively on financial planning with a Team of Experts helps manage risk and preserve the fruits of your lifetime of effort.

-Whether it’s medicine or landscape architecture, or financial planning or tax planning, specialized knowledge is critically important.
+Whether it’s medicine, landscape architecture, financial planning, or tax planning, specialized knowledge is critically important.
 Building a Team of Experts can pay long-term dividends.
 We do live in an era of specialization and specialized knowledge.
 If you’re old enough, chances are you know that from experience with doctors and health care.
 The same principle applies to financial planning.
 Good financial planning in these situations takes account of the fact that expertise is spread all over the place, and effective financial planning will focus on how to bring that expertise together into a team for the benefit of a client.